Understanding Mobile Commerce and Buyers' Habits

 The only way for anyone to understand mobile users and their buying habits is to assess what has happened in the past.
 Theories and predictions are great and can be beneficial, but facts speak volumes.
 Here are a few key demographics to pay attention to when it comes to mobile commerce:

 You do NOT want to pass by this demographic.
 They are the future, and they are buying NOW.
 Take it from me- a modern day Millennial.
+I do all of my research online before I buy anything online or in brick-and-mortar stores, but honestly, probably 90% of my shopping is online.

-57% of Millennial shoppers turn to mobile to research products, compare prices, and make their final purchase
+- Over 57% of Millennial shoppers turn to mobile to research products, compare prices, and make their final purchase

 To omnichannel shoppers, the internet is their source of inspiration.
 They are commonly found researching items online, and then actually going to a physical store to make the purchase.
 They are those who spend hours browsing all the things they want on Pinterest in their spare time.
 They picture their lives through the lens of endless possibilities.
 They are also a demographic you don't want to take for granted.
+Here's why:

-Do you really want to risk that?
+Do you really want to risk losing that kind of business?

 It's not just about making your site mobile-friendly anymore.
 It's about creating a positive mobile experience.
 This needs to start with a user-friendly, intuitive website that is adapting with current design and functionality trends.